svolpe43/cfsh/README.md

 ```
 #:sync /source/path /remote/dest/path
 ```
 The `sync` command uses 'rsync' to push a local file or directory to a remote path.
 It runs with the options '-azv'.
-This command only works on node of type 'Instance'.
+This command works on nodes of type 'Asg' or 'Instance'.
+If this command is run on a node of type 'Asg' it will sync to every Instance in the Asg.
+This command runs as root on the target instance.

-### syncall
+### exec
 ```
-#:syncall /source/path /remote/dest/path
+#:exec "echo 'Hello'"
 ```
-This command only works on node of type 'Asg'.
-The `syncall` command uses 'rsync' to push a local file or directory to a remote path on every instance in an Auto Scaling Group.
-It runs with the options '-azv'.
+The `exec` command will run the specified command on the target node.
+This command only works on nodes of type 'Asg' and 'Instance'.
+If run on a node of type 'Asg' it will execute the command on each instance in the Asg.

 ### vols
 ```